BonoboPLC/lojjo_wiki/administration/games/lottery.md

 | ![Weekly Lotto](/uploads/weekly-lotto.png "Weekly Lotto"){:height="100px" width="100px"} | ![Instant Lotto](/uploads/instant-lotto.png "Instant Lotto"){:height="100px" width="100px"} |

-## Basic Configuration

-### Prize Rollover

-Enabling Prize Rollover on a game allows the Jackpot  to continue increasing with each entry by an amount equal to the Buy-in.

-If this is not enabled, any monies left in the Game Trust account after prizes are paid are reclaimed and moved to the Commissions Earned account.

-> **Usage Note:** Note that the Jackpot will only increment beyond the Jackpot show in the payout table if the actual net proceeds are greater.
-{.is-success}

-If there

-> **Usage Note: ** Enable Prize Roll over if you want the jackpots to indefinitely increase until someone has won it.
-{.is-success}

 ## Pick Range & Bonus Balls

 ## Ticket Price

 ### Buy-in